 Polyp 4 – The gonozooids.
 The Man o’ War’s reproductive department.

-Visit National Geographic to see a stunning feature on Ansarov’s work:
+Visit Feature Shoot for a stunning feature on Ansarov’s work:

 Related watching on this site: There’s no such thing as a jellyfish.